jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 <small>* This timeline is Mediterranean centric.
 Other civilization made many technological advancements, but the geography around the Mediterranean was best suited to enable continous technological evolution.
 Read [_Guns, Germs, and Steel_](https://en.wikipedia.org/wiki/Guns,_Germs,_and_Steel) to find out more.
 Remember, there are many more chapters in front of us then behind us.</small>

 Like Julius Caesar demonstrated, the difference between technological ages is huge.
 A fundamental new technology is an entirely new stage of evolution, with a totally different list of traits in the hands of its people.
 There is no biological difference between peoples in different ages, but their levers of power certainly are different.
-Going from one chapter to another, like from Bronze to Iron, requires re-inventing everything; from transportion, agriculture, war, healthcare, music, self-defense, medicine, and everything else that makes up a civilization.
+Going from one chapter to another, like from Bronze to Iron, requires re-inventing everything: transportion, agriculture, war, healthcare, music, self-defense, medicine, and everything else that makes up a civilization.

 This constant race to invent, learn, and use technologies resembles the board game chutes and ladders.
 The game is played on a board with gridded boxes with a number of "ladders" and "chutes" that connect two boxes.
-The object of the game is to navigate one's game piece from start to finish.
+Players roll dice to navigate their game piece from start to finish.
 Ladders help advance faster while chutes hinder progress.

 We already know that in Nature the environment is always changing, and lifeforms must evolve to keep up.
 In this respect, each chapter in the story of Life, is a game of chutes and ladders.
-The board is the environment, and the players are the lifeforms competing to survive.
+The game board is the environment, and the players are the lifeforms competing to survive.

-Every adaptation stars on the same starting line and advances up the board as quickly as possible.
-Improving existing adaptions is relatively straight-forward but slow-going, and so take many "boxes" of iterations to advance through.
-Great innovation saves much time, so is like climbing a ladder, while complancency sends the player back several boxes, so is like hitting a chute.
+Every adaptation starts on the same line and advances up the board as quickly as possible.
+Improving existing adaptions is relatively straight-forward but gives minor benefits, and so take many "boxes" of iterations to advance up the board.
+Great innovation saves much time, so is like climbing a ladder, while complancency sends the player back several boxes like what happens when hitting a chute.

 Only the fastest adapations win the game and survive to play again in the next chapter of Life.